layters/testshop/README.md

-woodser — for his guidance and for his work on the monero-cpp library which has made the development of this app possible yuriio147 — for his work on various QML components, the currency converter, wallet address qr provider, fixing a major bug in the RSA encryption code, the RSA signing and verifying functions, and for teaching me some Qt/Quick techniques lza_menace — for his help on creating the new monero.fail JSON API endpoint everyone in our matrix room — for sharing many great ideas that could be used improve the project
+woodser — for his guidance and for his work on the monero-cpp library which has made the development of this app possible yuriio147 — for his work on various QML components, the currency converter, wallet address qr provider, fixing a major bug in the RSA encryption code, the RSA signing and verifying functions, and for teaching me some Qt/Quick techniques lza_menace — for his help on creating the new monero.fail JSON API endpoint everyone in our matrix room — for sharing many great ideas that could be used to improve the project
 ```

 [//]: # (./clean.sh)